-For purposes of Mr. Fair's employment agreement, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board; (3) failure to attempt in good faith to perform his duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board; (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his duties under the employment agreement, which in either case has a material adverse effect on us; (6) material breach of his agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect with our policies and/or procedures, unless corrected within 10 days of written notification to the executive of such breach.
-"Good reason" under the employment agreement generally means the following events, conditions or actions taken by us with respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment agreement.
+For purposes of Mr. Fair's employment agreement and Dr. Scripture's amended and restated employment agreement, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board (or for Dr. Scripture our Chief Executive Officer); (3) failure to attempt in good faith to perform the executive's duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board (or for Dr. Scripture, our Chief Executive Officer); (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his duties under the employment agreement, which in either case has a material adverse effect on us; (6) material breach of executive's agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect with our policies and/or procedures, unless corrected within 10 days of written notification to the executive of such breach.

+For purposes of Mr. Fair's employment agreement, "good reason" generally means the following events, conditions or actions taken by us with respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment to a place that increases the executive's one-way commute by more than 50 miles; or (4) our material breach of any material provision of the employment agreement.